Last Updated on

 Looking for the best bang for your buck?
 We suggest checking out the Lumix FZ1000 point and shoot camera.
 It’s very affordable and since the lens is built-in you won’t have to make any extra purchases.
 The large one-inch sensor gives incredible resolution and low-light performance and the 5-axis O.I.S. ensures each image is clear and crisp.
+This makes it the best camera for bird photography for the money.
 If performance is more important than money to you, the Sony A99II is our premium recommendation.
 The full-frame sensor can’t be beaten for detail and low-light performance, plus the in-body image stabilization eliminates blur from shaking.

 Table of Contents